Isquare007/vue_shopping_cart_cli/README.md

 # shopping_cart

-This template should help get you started developing with Vue 3 in Vite.
+This a shopping cart app built with vue.js

 ## Recommended IDE Setup